RUSSIA TRAVEL TIPS

 It is recommended to round up the fare for taxi drivers.

-A charge for service is sometimes added to restaurant bills but, if it's not, a typical gratuity would be equal to 10-15% of the total.
+A charge for service is sometimes added to restaurant bills but, if it's not, a typical gratuity would be equal to 10-15% of the total to be paid in cash.

 If a representative performs a special service for you, it would be appropriate to tip him or her at your discretion.